OpenTermsArchive/contrib-versions/Wordpress/Privacy Policy.md

 _Information We Collect from Other Sources_

 We may also get information about you from other sources.
 For example, if you create or log in to your WordPress.com account through another service (like Google) or if you connect your website or account to a social media service (like Twitter) through our Publicize feature, we’ll receive information from that service (e.g., your username, basic profile information, friends list) via the authorization procedures for that service.
-The information we receive depends on which services you authorize and what options are available.
+As another example, if you use WooCommerce Payments, we’ll receive information relating to your Stripe account, such as your email address and phone number.
+The information we receive depends on which services you use or authorize and what options are available.

 Third-party services may also give us information, like mailing addresses for individuals who are not yet our users (but we hope will be!).
 We use this information for marketing purposes like postcards and other mailers advertising our Services.